m3db/m3/docs/m3db/architecture/engine.md

 3. The timestamp
 4. The value itself

 M3DB will consult the database object to check if the namespace exists, and if it does, then it will hash the series ID to determine which shard it belongs to.
 If the node receiving the write owns that shard, then it will lookup the series in the shard object.
 If the series exists, then an encoder in the buffer will encode the datapoint into the compressed stream.
 If the encoder doesn't exist (no writes for this series have occurred yet as part of this block) then a new encoder will be allocated and it will begin a compressed M3TSZ stream with that datapoint.
-There is also some additional logic for handling multiple encoders which is discussed in the [merging all encoders](engine.md#merging-all-encoders) section.
+There is also some additional logic for handling multiple encoders and filesets which is discussed in the [buffer](engine.md#buffer) section.

-At the same time, the write will be appended to the commit log queue (and depending on the commit log configuration, immediately fsync'd to disk or batched together with other writes and flushed out all at once).
+At the same time, the write will be appended to the commit log, which is periodically compacted via a snapshot process.
+Details of this is outlined in the [commit log](commitlogs.md) page.

-The write will exist only in this buffer and the commit log until the block ends and is flushed to disk, at which point the write will exist in a fileset file for efficient storage and retrieval later and the commit log entry can be removed.

 **Note:** Regardless of the success or failure of the write in a single node, the client will return a success or failure to the caller for the write based on the configured [consistency level](consistencylevels.md).